convexengineering/convexengineering.github.io/index.md

 </p>
 <p>
   2016-01-31:
-  Congratulations to Philippe and the rest of the
+  Congratulations to Philippe Kirschen and the rest of the
   <a href="http://hyperloop.mit.edu/">MIT team</a>
   on
   <a href="http://www.wired.com/2016/02/mit-students-just-won-a-competition-to-design-a-hyperloop-pod/">winning</a>